gemini-3-flash-preview (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-WILL NOT APPOINT RECEIVER AT ONCE OMAHA.
-(UP) receiver not be appointed by State Receiver H. H. Luikart until the audit of the books of the State bank Omaha has been completed.
-This will consume two weeks.
-Until the receiver takes charge no of the bank's condition will be issued.
-Plans for reorganization of the Farmers & Merchants bank at Benson, which closed because $125,000 of its reserve was on deposit at the State bank. are expected to be approved at meeting of depositors Friday Those in charge of the rework said sentiment in Benson is unanimous for early reopening of the bank.
+OMAHA, Aug. ceiver not be appointed by State Receiver E. H. Luikart until the audit of the books of the State Bank of Omaha has been completed. cause its reserve on deposit at the State Bank are expected approved at meeting of depositors tonight.
+Those in charge of the reorganization work said sentiment in Benson is practically unanimous for early reopening of the bank.

 Article Text